0x19/gonomics/README.md

 ```

 **Note:**
-1. For test purpose, it will take the demo key from connector.go, demoAPIKey.
+1. For test purposes, it will take the demo key from connector.go, demoAPIKey.
 So, Please check the latest demo key published in nomics doc or use private key for paid API endpoint testing.
-2. All the CSV files generated from test will be saved in ./testdata directory, which will be ignored for check in.
+2. All the CSV files generated from the test will be saved in ./testdata directory, which will be ignored for check in.

 ## Donate